-Kommander attached clusters
+Kommander provisioned clusters

-A newly attached cluster has federated
+A newly provisioned cluster gets federated

 traefik-forward-auth platform services.
 These platform services are configured to accept Kommander cluster Dex issued ID tokens.

-traefik-forward-auth is used as a Traefik Ingress authenticator, it checks if the user identity was issued by the Kommander cluster Dex service.
+traefik-forward-auth is used as a Traefik ingress authenticator, it checks if the user identity was issued by the Kommander cluster Dex service.
 An anonymous user is redirected to the Kommander cluster Dex service to authenticate and confirm their identity.

 There is no centralized authorization component in Kommander.
 Each component and service makes its own authorization decisions based on user identity.